ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 ### Testimonials

-People seem to like it:
+People seem to like it...

 ---
 <div class="gallery" data-columns="1">